Using Linux’s memfd_secret syscall from the JVM with JEP-419 JEP-454

 -

-The actual syscall numbers (for 32 bit programs) is usually defined in /usr/include/asm/unistd_32.h
+The actual syscall numbers (for 32-bit programs) are usually defined in /usr/include/asm/unistd_32.h.

 My first syscall

-In order to quickly practice a syscall, let’s do a very simple hello world.
-The example will be in assembler, I promise this is the only source snippet in assembly and after that I’ll be back with Java and Panama.
+In order to quickly practice a syscall, let’s do a basic hello world.
+The example will be in assembler, I promise this is the only source snippet in assembly, and after that I’ll be back with Java and Panama.

 -